Determinants, even instantons and Bridgeland stability: Instanton Sheaves

 \begin{proof} This is a direct consequence of the exactness and involution property of the derived dual.
-That is, exact sequences are kept exact after applying the derived dual $(-)^\vee: \Db \rightarrow \Db$ and that $(-)^{\vee \vee}=\text{Id}_{\Db}$.
-The fact that the sheaves $E_i$ are locally free and $E_i^\vee=E_{n-i+1}$ establishes that the dual linear complex is still in $\Shione$. \end{proof}
+That is, exact triangles are kept exact after applying the derived dual $(-)^\vee: \Db \rightarrow \Db$ and that $(-)^{\vee \vee}=\text{Id}_{\Db}$.
+The fact that the exceptional objects $E_i$ are locally free and $E_i^\vee=E_{4-i}$ establishes that the dual linear complex is still in $\Shione$. \end{proof}